Bishop Robert J. Brennan, Bishop of Brooklyn

 Read more »

-Bishop Raymond Chappetto, Auxiliary Bishop Emeritus
+Most Rev. Raymond F. Chappetto, D.D., Auxiliary Bishop Emeritus of Brooklyn

 The Most Reverend Raymond F. Chappetto, D.D., was born on August 20, 1945, in Astoria.
 He studied at Cathedral College in Brooklyn and was awarded a Master of Divinity from Our Lady of Angels Seminary in Albany.
 Bishop Chappetto also holds a Master of Arts in Religious Education from St. John’s University and is certified in Pastoral Counseling.